 Project funding varies with the project scope.
 For projects conducted by the state and the grantee, the grantee must provide a minimum of 25% of the construction cost, provide engineering design and specifications, and provide perpetual easements to facilitate public access.
 The costs associated with the engineering design and specifications and costs to obtain real estate shall be bore solely by the grantee.

-- Need to maintain or repair an existing state shore protection feature or structure;
+- Need to maintain, repair, or enhance an existing state shore protection feature or structure;

 - Relative potential storm damage risk to public and private property and infrastructure; this priority consideration includes the direct exposure to coastal storms and the relative values of the at-risk property and infrastructure;